gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The above example assumes that the included build defines a settings plugin with the id `my.settings-plugin`.

 Library components produced by builds included though the `pluginManagement` block are not automatically visible to the including build.
-If a build produces both plugins and libraries that the including build wants to use, such build should be included both in `pluginManagement` block and outside it:
+However, the same build can be included as plugin build and normal library build:
 ```
 pluginManagement {
     // contributes plugins